Our 7 Step Collision Repair Process

 - Did you know that you have the freedom to select the body shop of your choice to have your vehicle repaired?

-- Did you know that if you would like to leave your vehicle today, Hance Paint and Body can get you into a rental right now which will speed up the entire process?
+- Did you know that if you would like to leave your vehicle today, Hance’s Uptown Collision Center can get you into a rental right now which will speed up the entire process?

-- Did you know that all repairs performed at Hance Paint and Body have a lifetime warranty on parts and painting?
+- Did you know that all repairs performed at Hance’s Uptown Collision Center have a lifetime warranty on parts and painting?

 Step #1: Vehicle Drop Off

 Upon arrival at our facility, the first step is to complete the drop off agreement form which allows us to collect your contact information, negotiate with the insurance company, and begin repairs on your vehicle.
 If needed, we will also assist you in securing a rental car at this time.
 We will provide you the best guess estimate as to a completion time, but please keep in mind that many factors can affect the date of completion.

 As a general guideline, most small repairs take 3-5 working days and a large collision can take a month or more.
 This does not account for delays in receiving parts, insurance issues, or highly difficult repairs.
 Completing work quickly is important to all parties, but most important is a proper and safe repair that returns your vehicle to its pre-loss state.
 We have been operating at a highly efficient manner for our small location for nearly 60 years!